Mthe001/coffee-store/README.md

 ## 🚀 Getting Started

-To get the Coffee Store Website running locally on your machine, simply follow these steps:
+To get the Coffee Store Website running locally on your machine, simply follow these steps-->

 ### 1. Clone the repository-->